louisafful1/Report-Card-for-JHS/README.md

 # Report Card for JHS
- This website allows a teacher to take the marks of every student in a particular class
+This Website enables a teacher to grade each student in a certain class.